ekkis/poc-namada-tx/SETUP.md

 namada_status |jq -r .sync_info.catching_up
 ```

-If you don't have `jq` installedd, Brew can do it for you:
+If you don't have `jq` installed, Brew can do it for you:

 ```bash
 brew install jq